slafi/BluetoothDeviceBinder/readme.md

 # Project Description

-This project uses the [RFCOMM tool](https://linux.die.net/man/1/rfcomm) to automatically creating a binding with a remote Bluetooth device.
+This project uses the [RFCOMM tool](https://linux.die.net/man/1/rfcomm) to automatically create a binding with a remote Bluetooth device.
 This code is particularly useful if you wish to automatically communicate with a previously paired Bluetooth device.
 The `BluetoothDeviceBinder` class makes it trivial to do so from a Python script.

 ## Getting Started